In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 In order to provide you with the specific service information regarding your community, please enter your address:

-Organic waste is a renewable natural resource.
-It mainly comes from yard and kitchen waste from homes, and food waste and scraps from industrial and commercial operations.
+Organic waste is a renewable natural resource, and it mainly comes from yard and kitchen waste from homes and food waste, and scraps from industrial and commercial operations.

 Mandatory recycling of organic waste is the next step to achieving California’s Zero Waste goals.
-EDCO has constructed the first state-of-the-art, advanced technology Anaerobic Digestion (AD) Facility in San Diego County, capable of producing renewable natural gas that will serve the needs of the region.
+EDCO has constructed the first state-of-the-art, advanced technology Anaerobic Digestion (AD) Facility in San Diego County, capable of producing renewable natural gas that will serve the region’s needs.

-Anaerobic digestion is an efficient and environmentally sustainable technology that can make a significant contribution to the management of organic waste in California.
+Anaerobic digestion is an efficient and environmentally sustainable technology that can significantly contribute to organic waste management in California.
 Capturing and reducing the amount of methane released into the atmosphere is critical in ensuring a safe and healthy environment for ourselves and future generations.

-Since 1967, family-owned and operated EDCO has had a long-standing commitment to reducing impacts on the environment through innovation.
-EDCO’s state-of-the-art AD Facility will begin serving customers in early 2021, assisting your community to be in full compliance with State Mandates and keep us On the Road to Zero Waste.
+Since 1967, family-owned and operated EDCO has had a long-standing commitment to reducing environmental impacts through innovation.
+EDCO’s state-of-the-art AD Facility began serving customers in early 2021, assisting your community to fully comply with State Mandates and keep us On the Road to Zero Waste.

 AD is the natural process in which microorganisms break down organic materials such as food waste, green waste, fats, oils, and greases.
-Anaerobic digestion happens in closed spaces where there is no oxygen and converts organic material into Renewable Natural Gas (RNG) and fertilizer.
+Anaerobic digestion happens in closed spaces with no oxygen and converts organic material into Renewable Natural Gas (RNG) and fertilizer.

-Recycling organics will be easy and convenient with EDCO’s commingled organics recycling program.
-EDCO has expanded the source-separated green waste collection to include the recycling of food waste.
-The service will allow customers to place food scraps in the same container as green waste.
-EDCO’s AD Facility will be a foundation for your community to achieve State mandates, including AB 1826, AB 1594, and SB 1383, which are directly related to organics recycling in the State of California.
+Recycling organics is easy and convenient with EDCO’s commingled organics recycling program.
+EDCO has expanded the source-separated green waste collection to include recycling food waste.
+The service allows customers to place food scraps in the same container as green waste.
+EDCO’s AD Facility is a foundation for your community to achieve State mandates, including AB 1826, AB 1594, and SB 1383, which are directly related to organics recycling in the State of California.

-To learn more about EDCO’s new AD Facility and how it will significantly impact the future of organic waste, please watch our informative videos.
+To learn more about EDCO’s new AD Facility and Organics Recycling Program and how they will significantly impact the future of organic waste, please watch our informative videos.

-Organic waste accounts for over 40% of the material in California’s waste stream.
-Organic material cannot break down when buried in a landfill, as it would in nature or in a compost pile because it decomposes without oxygen, releasing methane gas into the atmosphere.
-Organic material (food scraps and yard waste) will soon be recycled when placed in green carts and then transported to EDCO’s AD Facility, once completed, where it will be converted into renewable natural gas and fertilizer.
+Organic waste accounts for over 40% of California’s waste stream material.
+Organic material cannot break down when buried in a landfill, as it would in nature or a compost pile, because it decomposes without oxygen, releasing methane gas into the atmosphere.
+Organic material (food scraps and yard waste) will be recycled when placed in the green carts.
+It will be transported to EDCO’s AD Facility, where it will be converted into renewable natural gas and fertilizer.

 Below are just a few examples of what will be able to be placed in your green organics cart.